 - WE tv+ ($6/month)

-At launch, the seven channels available in 4K include:
+The seven channels currently available in 4K include:

 - Fox Sports